to infinity and beyond

 The pioneering digital design collective creates generative art that loops beyond infinity.
 Lisa Goldapple asked the nature-loving techno optimists to create their World of Good for TOPIA

-We hope to envision a positive futureMatt Pyke
+We hope to envision a positive futureMatt Pyke, Universal Everything

 Founded in 2004 by creative director Matt Pyke – who chose the name to make the operation seem bigger at the time – Universal Everything is a fluid international collective of over 60 media artists, experience designers and future makers.
 A core team based in the UK (and New York) collaborates with creatives everywhere from South America to Japan, but London-centric it has never been.

 In reality, Matt pioneered remote working before the rest of us were forced to catch up.
 The future thinker has always run his studio virtually to allow for creative collaborations with minimal air travel.
-In fact, the whole shebang is run from a log cabin shed at the end of his garden in Sheffield.
+In fact, the whole shebang is run from a studio at the end of his garden in Sheffield.

-And, oh the innovations that shed has seen.
-Rather than using existing software, Matt designs his own cutting edge digital tools, rendering lifeforms and landscapes that blur the boundaries between the digital and physical worlds – thanks to the latest advances in AI, motion capture, CGI animation and virtual reality.
+And, oh the innovations that garden has seen.
+Rather than using existing software, Matt designs his own cutting edge digital tools, rendering lifeforms and landscapes that blur the boundaries between the digital and physical worlds – creating future-positive artworks and prototypes thanks to the latest advances in AI, motion capture, CGI animation and virtual reality.

 Joel Gethin Lewis is Universal Everything’s interactive creative director.
 (You can catch him talking about playful subversive design at this year’s Sónar+D festival in Barcelona in June).
 He describes Universal Everything’s embracing of new technological tools to Monet’s.
 Whether its primordial microscopic life or mapping human behaviour on the mass scale, their generative systems truly are generative.
 Micro or macro, they evolve and shift with time and audience interaction, so nobody sees the same show twice.